github/docs/content/github/committing-changes-to-your-project/viewing-and-comparing-commits/comparing-commits.md

   enterprise-server: '*'
   github-ae: '*'
 ---
-You can compare the state of your repository across branches, tags, commits, and dates.
 To compare different versions of your repository, append `/compare` to your repository's path.

 We'll demonstrate the power of Compare by looking at the compare page for [a fork of the Linguist repo](https://github.com/octocat/linguist), which is at [https://github.com/octocat/linguist/compare/master...octocat:master](https://github.com/octocat/linguist/compare/master...octocat:master).